harigopal/blog.harigopal.in/_posts/2019-11-05-a-complete-guide-to-setting-up-a-graphql-server-on-rails.md

 <script src="https://gist.github.com/harigopal/2270db1662f697fbbf8fd3303aca2029.js"></script>

 With that in place, we can start writing _resolver_ objects that will help us retrieve properly authorized data for GraphQL queries.
-Let's take the example of a query that asks for a list of users:
+Let's start by creating a query that asks for a list of users:

 <script src="https://gist.github.com/harigopal/124000d16b0188d283c6ed92763b1f4e.js"></script>